kdx7214/ListDVD/README.md

 The layout of these files is complex and as you might guess, there are a ton of quirks about them.
 Once the CSS decoding was cracked manufacturers started putting random bad information in the tables.
 As a result there are some **weird** disks out there.
+You can check out the source code for [HandBrake](https://www.handbrake.fr) for the details.
+The code is really complex, but it does show a lot of the weirdness that various disks have.

 This program is only interested in getting the title/track information so many of the tables that aren't used won't be documented here.

 **General Information:**